core-21/core-21/doc/developer-notes.md

     to a multi-value, or due to other historical reasons. **Always** have false map to 0 and true to 1 in this case.

-- For new RPC methods, if implementing a `verbosity` argument, use integer verbosity rather than boolean.
-  Disallow usage of boolean verbosity (see `ParseVerbosity()` in [util.h](/src/rpc/util.h)).

-  - *Rationale*: Integer verbosity allows for multiple values.
-Undocumented boolean verbosity is deprecated and new RPC methods should prevent its use.

 - Don't forget to fill in the argument names correctly in the RPC command table.

-  - *Rationale*: If not, the call cannot be used with name-based arguments.
+  - *Rationale*: If not, the call can not be used with name-based arguments.

+- Set okSafeMode in the RPC command table to a sensible value: safe mode is when the blockchain is regarded to be in a confused state, and the client deems it unsafe to do anything irreversible such as send.
+Anything that just queries should be permitted.

+  - *Rationale*: Troubleshooting a node in safe mode is difficult if half the RPCs don't work.

 - Add every non-string RPC argument `(method, idx, name)` to the table `vRPCConvertParams` in `rpc/client.cpp`.